 Watch ASA President’s (A/Prof David M Scott) welcome message for the Long Lives, Healthy Workplaces Toolkit for Anaesthetists.

 To encourage feedback and input from anaesthetists and the wider medical profession, we have set up a secure online discussion group for the Long Lives, Healthy Workplaces project.
-If you’re interested in joining the chat group and you are not a current ASA member, please fill in the form below and we’ll be in contact with further instructions.
+If you’re interested in joining the chat group please fill in the form below.

 Note: ASA members are automatically added to this discussion group once they log onto the members website.
 If you are an ASA member, you don’t need to fill in the form below.
 Simply log in and then go to https://asa.org.au/asa-forum/